tarwn/lessthandot-hugo/blogs/content/posts/2011-06-16-productivity-is-not-the-only.md

 ### Productivity

-The overwhelming positive for measuring productivity is that everyone will understand what we&#8217;re measuring.
+The overwhelming positive for measuring productivity is that everyone will understand what we're measuring.
 They may argue the unit, the targets we chose, the brand of graph paper we drew on, but they understand that we are attempting to show a number that represents how much we are working and getting done.

 **Examples:**